The solution to both of these difficulties is putting emotion first.

 Next we have the baby, Strudel, a Leonberger.
 Again, considered “strong willed” and “possibly aggressive to strangers”.
 Strudel could not be more of a social butterfly and would dearly love to sit on the lap of everyone she meets.
 Sweet natured and gooofy, she’s the perfect new addition!

 Last but not least we have Squid, a border collie, a working breed.
 Many assume she runs 20 miles a day and needs constant stimulation.
 Oh yes, she can and does run, but she’s also beautifully calm in the house, emotionally intelligent and the best adventure buddy a human could have.
 Life wouldn’t be complete without my golden girl.

 They are all VERY different, they all have genetic traits specific to their heritage.
 One thing in common…their connection with me…their human and guardian.

 Connection goes deeper than breed, age and whether or not they are food motivated.
 It goes deeper than sit, down, stay and all those traditional “commands”.

 It’s that joyful bond between a dog and their human..and THAT is what gets the kind of focus and desire to work with you that we all long for…and that is what our work is all about.

 He was terrified to be left alone, even in another room.
-He was frightened in new places and suspicious of loud noises, new people and dogs.
+He was frightened in new places and suspicious of new objects, new people and dogs.
 This translated to lunging and barking at other dogs and people, not just in public but at home when guests visited too.
-We understood he was feeling anxious but to others it just looked like we had an “out of control”, large, aggressive dog.
+We understood he was feeling anxious but to others it just looked like we had an “out of control”, large, “aggressive” dog.